GenesisLabs-com/color-api/README.md

-# Cosmos API
+# Color API
-Cosmos API is a library for interacting with applications built on the Cosmos SDK.
+Color API is a library for interacting with applications built on the Color SDK.

 ## Install

 ```
-yarn add @lunie/cosmos-js
+yarn add @rnssolution/color-api
 ```

 ## Use